sachapan/pdfstrip/README.md

 ## pdfmerge.py

-This one generates a new pdf document by combining files from a list of supplied pdf file names.
+This one generates a new pdf by combining files from a list of supplied pdfs.

     python3 .\pdfmerge.py
     python3 .\pdfmerge.py --help